jalombar/starsmasher/example_input/Creating a MESA star/Readme.md

-How to create a star in Starsmasher and use it to make a collision?
+# How to create a star in Starsmasher and use it to make a collision

 To create a Star in Starsmasher and use it, at the moment the only way to do that is using MESA stellar evolution code.